-KPI description Improvement Digital Twin Capability 1.
-Number of infrastructure inspections that can be conducted in laboratory % increase in lab without requiring field inspection.
-2. Number of rolling stock inspections that can be conducted in laboratory without requiring field inspection. % increase in lab 3.
+KPI description Improvement Digital 1 Twin Capability 1.
+Number of infrastructure inspections that can be conducted in laboratory without requiring field inspection. % increase in lab 2.
+Number of rolling stock inspections that can be conducted in laboratory without requiring field inspection. % increase in lab 3.
 Number of virtual certification tasks that can be conducted in a laboratory % increase in lab 4.
-Number of predicted future behaviours thanks to the digital twin use % ir prediction Data M odelling 5.
+Number of predicted future behaviours thanks to the digital twin use % increase in predictions Data M odelling 5.
 Number of times the same data type is managed in isolated manner in a process using an independent system.
 No. of use 6.
-Data Q Jality 7. % of coverage physical asset with related digital twins (completeness) % increase in coverage 8. % of errors present in the digital twins list (inconsistency) % reduction against 2022 baseline Cyberse curity 9.
+Number or share of data entities that have been homogenized.
+No. of use Data Qu uality 7. % of coverage physical asset with related digital twins (completeness) % increase in coverage 8. % of errors present in the digital twins list (inconsistency) % reduction against 2022 baseline Cyberse curity 9.
 Data Security - Role based security of data in DT environment measured by passing of white hack test Increase in no. of survived tests 10.
-Time to respond and resolve a vulnerability Reduced time Connec tivity 11.
+Time to respond and resolve a vulnerability Reduced time Connect tivity 11.
 Time to complete a data transfer task from the Edge to the Cloud.
-Reduced time Table 51 Overview over the TT KPL improvements
+Reduced time